raxshah/Machine-Learning-Algorithm-Scikit-Learn/README.md

-# Machine-Learning-Algorithm-Scikit-Learn
+# Machine Learning Algorithms using Scikit Learn

-In this repository, I will use various machine learning algorithms from powerful scikit-learn library
+In this repository, I will apply machine learning algorithms on different datasets from powerful scikit-learn library.
+I am using below machine learnign algorithms